dotmesh-io/dotscience-python/README.md

 If `sys.argv[0]` isn't helpful in some other situation, you can call `ds.script('FILENAME')` to specify the script file, relative to the current working directory.
 In fact, in a Jupyter notebook, you could specify `ds.script('my-notebook.ipynb')` to manually specify the notebook file and override the automatic recording of the notebook file, but there wouldn't be any point!

+If you don't call either `ds.interactive()` or `ds.script()`, the library will try and guess by examining its environment.
+This should work in most cases, except if you call a script from inside JupyterLab (either through a terminal, or by calling `system()` or similar from your notebook), whereupon it will think it's in interactive mode - so it's best to include `ds.script()` in your scripts, just in case!

 ## All the things you can record

 There's a lot more than just data files and summary stats that Dotscience will keep track of for you - and there's a choice of convenient ways to specify each thing, so it can fit neatly into your code.
 Here's the full list: